contao/docs-archive/en/cookbook/custom-module/part3.md

 ##File structure

-First of all, create the two files:
+First of all, create the three files:

-/ModuleCdCollection.php (in the module’s root directory) /templates/mod_cdcollection.tpl
+/ModuleCdCollection.php (in the module’s root directory) /templates/mod_cdcollection.HTML5 /templates/mod_cdcollection.XHTML
 There is nothing to describe here, so let’s write some code.